Kumano Shrine Forest

 After reading Chinju no mori, we invited Shinichi Meguro, chief researcher of IGES-JISE (Japanese Center for International Studies in Ecology) to research the forest that surrounds our facilities and found it had been an ancient woodland 9,000 years ago.

-Through this tree planting experience, we hope to convey the following message to the children: each forest has a different vegetation that suits it best.
+Through the planting of the SUGi Pocket Forest, we are helping to restore this site to its original state.
+We also hope that we have been able to convey the following message to the children: each forest has a different vegetation that suits it best.
 To understand the vegetation, you have to understand the local geography and history.
-Likewise, there are different kinds of happiness for every person.
-In order to find that, you must understand your family better.
+Likewise, to better understand humans, we must first better understand our history and where we've come from.

 There is steady growth within this pocket forest.
 Since the planting site is surrounded by the shrine forest it is shaded and does not receive much direct sunlight.
 This has meant that the growth rate is slower than with many Miyawaki forests, but the survival rate is excellent.
 These observations indicate that planting shade-tolerant species was the right selection for the area and that this will be a resilient pocket forest in the future, preventing aridification and the associated risk of landslides in the area.